atomia/atomia-nagios-plugins/readme.md

 There is no need to specify any other options other than `-id` if you are running `-testOnly` since they would not be checked, only the lock file is checked.

+#### logLocation
+If you specify `-logLocation` script will create and check the lock files in that location.
+You should specify absolute path.
+By default it's the temp location available from the environment variable.

 ### Exit codes
 ```
     0 - OK